letsencrypt/boulder/docs/redis.md

 # Redis

+TODO(#6517): Update this to reflect the use of Redis Ring.

 We use Redis Cluster for OCSP.
 The Boulder dev environment stands up a cluster of 6 nodes, with 3 primaries and 3 replicas.
 Check docker-compose.yml for details of those.